infung/ZNLAUTOPOST/README.md

 # Weibo Post Automation
-This is a automated process to send post on Weibo with various customization available.
+This is an automated process to send post on Weibo with various customization available.
 1. num of post
 2. image folder path
 3. super page url